Table of Contents

 Best beach to observe endangered sea turtles, Rekawa Beach Sri Lanka

 Rekawa beach Sri Lanka or better known as turtle beach Sri Lanka, where sea turtle watching is popular, is among the top 10 Eco-friendly destinations named by online travel community IgoUgo.

 Turtle watching Sri Lanka is one of the very popular activities among travellers, especially among foreign travellers.
 Totale watching is very easy and there is a large number of places, where you can do sea turtle watching.
 Undoubtedly, Rekawa beach is the best place for turtle watching in Sri Lanka, because it is one of the best natural habitats with a large number of sea turtles.

 Sea turtle conservation centres are also can be used in order to spot sea turtles, however, they are maintained by various non-governmental organizations.
 However, some of these sea turtle conservation centres are accused to be unsuccessful in the conservation effort, and they are maintained solely in order to money.

 A large number of sea turtle conservation centres are dotted along the western and southern coast of Sri Lanka.

 What is the importance of Rekawa beach?

-There are many places in Sri Lanka where you can check on endangered sea turtles, starting from Kalutara all the way up to deep south there are dozens of sea turtle conservation farms.
-Usually, these sea turtle conservation centres are visited by foreign tourists and a part of the most Sri Lanka road trip.
-The tourists should pay for the entrance at these centres and it is main income of the sea turtle conservation centres.
+There are many places in Sri Lanka where you can check on endangered sea turtles, starting from Kalutara, Bentota all the way up to the deep south there are dozens of sea turtle conservation farms.
+Usually, these sea turtle conservation centres are visited by foreign tourists and are a part of most Sri Lanka road trips.
+The tourists should pay for the entrance to these centres and it is the main income of the sea turtle conservation centres.